The KLEVER survey: Nitrogen abundances at $z\sim$2 and probing the existence of a fundamental nitrogen relation

 \section{N/O calibrations with sSFR}

 To investigate further the differences that arise when using either N2O2 or N2S2 to estimate the N/O ratio, we estimate the nitrogen abundance from both of these diagnostic lines, using Equations \ref{N2O2_eq} and \ref{N2S2_eq} respectively, for our full SDSS sample.
 The results are shown as grey contours in Figure \ref{fig:NO_diag_sSFR}, overlaid with tracks of constant specific SFR (sSFR) taken in 0.2 dex wide sSFR bins.
 As can be seen, the low sSFR tracks all lie on the 1:1 relationship between N2O2 and N2S2, whilst the higher sSFR tracks begin to show a deviation in the N/O estimated from N2O2 compared to N2S2.
 This may suggest that the differences that arise when using N2O2 and N2S2 are driven by differences in the star formation activity within a galaxy.
-Galaxies with higher sSFR values that are more actively star forming may be dominated by large \textsc{Hii} regions, the central regions of which have greater ionisation parameters that allow preferential ionisation of species with higher ionisation potentials, such as nitrogen and oxygen, compared lower ionisation potentials, such as S$^+$.
+Galaxies with higher sSFR values that are more actively star forming may be dominated by large \textsc{Hii} regions, the central regions of which have greater ionisation parameters that allow preferential ionisation of higher ionisation species, such as S$^{++}$, compared lower ionisation potentials, such as S$^+$.
 The similarities in ionisation structure of O$^+$ and N$^+$ mean that observations of star forming galaxies dominated by these \textsc{Hii} regions would have elevated N2S2 values when considered at a fixed N2O2.
 For reference, local \textsc{Hii} regions taken from \cite{Pilyugin_2012} are shown as orange squares in Figure \ref{fig:NO_diag_sSFR}.
-As in the results of \cite{Strom_2018}, these \textsc{Hii} regions are offset from the 1:1 relation, which could be driven a similarity in the ionisation conditions compared to high sSFR local galaxies.
+As in the results of \cite{Strom_2018}, these \textsc{Hii} regions are offset from the 1:1 relation, which could be driven by a similarity in the ionisation conditions of these regions compared to high sSFR local galaxies.
 As shown in \cite{Mannucci_2021}, the clear offset between local galaxies and \textsc{Hii} regions may be a consequence of aperture effects, and if larger apertures were used to extract integrated spectra for the \textsc{Hii} regions the additional [\ion{S}{II}] measured in the outer emission regions would act to reduce the N2S2 values, producing a better agreement with local values.

 \bsp